wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+Made file caching an optional setting over the legacy pseudo streaming via PHP.
+Organized settings into tabs.
+Added option to always display video download links.
+Improved fallback behavior with native skin.
+Added support for organization of videos into folders for secured video files.
+Optimized storage of featured video meta data.

 = 2.3 =
 Optimized videos so that they're primarily served from cached directories and filenames.
 This dramatically improves the performance on hosting providers that limit the resources allocated to PHP scripts.